Mobile App Setup

 let keyri = KeyriInterface(appKey: appKey)

-// Then run your regular registration process
+// Run your regular registration process

 // Optionally, do something else with the key that just got generated.